Urban park: Uses

+Park types

 A linear park is a park that has a much greater length than width.
 A typical example of a linear park is a section of a former railway that has been converted into a park called a rail trail or greenway (i.e. the tracks removed, vegetation allowed to grow back).
 Some examples of linear parks in North America include New York's High Line and the Village of Yorkville Park in Toronto, which won an award from the American Society of Landscape Architects.
 Parks are sometimes made out of oddly shaped areas of land, much like the vacant lots that often become city neighborhood parks.
 Linked parks may form a greenbelt.

-There is a form of an urban park in the UK (officially called a "recreation ground", but commonly called a "rec" by the public.) and some EU states that have mostly recreation grounds for kids to play within a park, but have a may duck pond (occasionally), large grassy zones not meant exclusively for sports, many trees and or several bushy places.
+There is a form of an urban park in the UK (officially called a "recreation ground", but commonly called a "rec" by the public.) and some EU states that have mostly recreation grounds for kids to play within a park, but may also have a duck pond, large grassy zones not meant exclusively for sports, many trees, and several bushy places.
 When it occurs as a separate facility on its own, without any parkland, at a street corner or by a shop, the play facility is called a playground.